|Organic Revolutionary Grace Gershuny Champions Real Food|

-Gershuny used to be a market gardener but has leased her farmland to a young, energetic couple who operate Joe’s Brook Farm, near St. Johnsbury, which Gershuny says is one of the bigger and better vegetable producers in the area.
-She has an easy walk to their farm stand, where the couple has turned one of her barns into a point of sale.
+Gershuny was a market gardener in the 1980s, when she and her then husband cultivated about two acres of his mother's land, located near St. Johnsbury.
+Eric and Mary Skovsted, a young, energetic couple, now own and work the property, called Joe's Brook Farm, which Gershuny says has become one of the bigger and better vegetable producers in the area.
+She has an easy walk to the barn the couple has converted into a farm stand.
 But despite the neighborly abundance, she still grows her own apples and vegetables and keeps chickens at her homestead.
-“I try to grow most of what I need,” Grace said over the phone from her home on Joe’s Brook, a tributary to the Passumpsic and then Connecticut Rivers.
-“I have been trying to cut back because I’m living next door to the best farm in the country.
-But I have a compulsion, and it really is important to me to grow some of the food I eat.”
+"I try to grow most of what I need," Grace said over the phone from her home on Joe's Brook, a tributary to the Passumpsic and then Connecticut Rivers.
+"I have been trying to cut back because I'm living next door to the best farm in the neighborhood.
+But I have a compulsion, and it really is important to me to grow some of the food I eat."

 It’s the microbes.
 There’s been very strong correlations shown that people who are exposed to the soil from an earlier age have better immune systems and healthier gut flora.
 The gut is directly connected to the brain and well-being and all of that stuff.
 It’s not magic.